datho7561/qt-todo/README.md

 ##### LINUX

-1. Download the latest release of `catch2.cpp` from [the Catch2 Github](https://github.com/catchorg/Catch2/releases)
+1. Download the latest release of `catch2.hpp` from [the Catch2 Github](https://github.com/catchorg/Catch2/releases)
 2. Put the file into the `testing` folder
 3. Run `qmake test=1` in order to set up the testing Makefile
+4. Run `make` in order to build the testing program
-4. Run `./testing/qt-todo` in order to run the tests
+5. Run `./testing/qt-todo` in order to run the tests

 ##### WINDOWS

-1. Download the latest release of `catch2.cpp` from [the Catch2 Github](https://github.com/catchorg/Catch2/releases)
+1. Download the latest release of `catch2.hpp` from [the Catch2 Github](https://github.com/catchorg/Catch2/releases)
 2. Put the file into the `testing` folder
 3. Run `qmake -tp vc test=1` in order to create the test Visual Studio project